inshell-art/hone/README.md

 # hone
-A editor to hone your thought as your facets
+An editor to hone your thoughts as your facets.